yoonsoo-park/k8s-n8n-nabi/README.md

-# n8n-nabi: n8n with MCP Integration on AWS EKS
+# n8n-automation: n8n Workflow Platform on AWS EKS

-This project provides a complete solution for hosting n8n with Model Context Protocol (MCP) integration on Amazon Web Services (AWS) using Elastic Kubernetes Service (EKS).
-The setup includes n8n, an MCP server, PostgreSQL, and all necessary configurations for a production environment.
+This project provides a complete solution for hosting n8n workflow automation platform on Amazon Web Services (AWS) using Elastic Kubernetes Service (EKS).
+The setup includes n8n, PostgreSQL, Redis, and all necessary configurations for a production environment.

 ## Architecture Overview

 The architecture consists of:

 1. **n8n**: Workflow automation platform with AI capabilities
-2. **MCP Server**: Provides standardized tools for AI agents
+2. **PostgreSQL**: Database backend for n8n
-3. **PostgreSQL**: Database backend for n8n
+3. **Redis**: Queue management for n8n workers
 4. **AWS EKS**: Kubernetes orchestration for managing the containers

 ## Prerequisites